tommason14/autochem/README.md

 then run from the command line using `autochem -d -s settings.py`, which takes in every xyz file in the current directory and creates jobs using parameters from the `Settings` object in `settings.py`.
+Expects that the settings.py file is in the folder where you are running `autochem` from.
 Note: using this method, the `Settings` object must be called `sett`.

 Example settings can be found in the [settings_files](https://github.com/tommason14/monash_automation/tree/master/settings_files)